Jefferson, Alabama Air Quality

 What This Means for Jefferson County Residents

-Jefferson, Alabama has received an Air Quality Grade of C (53/100) based on a decade of EPA monitoring data.
+Jefferson, Alabama has received an Air Quality Grade of C (53/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 61 falls in the "Moderate" range.